maratai/craftery/fiber_arts/looms.md

 - 6 harnesses, 6 treadles - counterbalance

 ## Saori Piccolo
 I love how petite this is - for my use case, this is perfect.
-A great weaving experience for simplicity and lighter weights.
+A great weaving experience for plainweave simplicity and lighter weights.
 It's pretty sturdy for its size/weight, given the aluminum frame, but this is not for heavy-duty weaving.
+I got into handweaving by way of *handspinning*, so it's a great way to showcase handspun!

 There are two height settings for the Piccolo; the lower one can (e.g.) accommodate children.
 I'm told Saori looms are low-slung generally and not great for tall weavers, although there are 4" height risers as a paid add-on.
 I'm short (5'4") so this has absolutely not been an issue for me, but I'm guessing tall weavers will want to look elsewhere.